GadekarPooja/Elevate-Lab-Task4/README.md

 These cards give a quick overview of business performance at a glance.

-2. Slicers :
-You added slicers to make the dashboard interactive
+2. Slicers :You added slicers to make the dashboard interactive

 Year

 Month

 Product

 Country

 Segment

 These allow users to filter the entire report and analyze specific periods or categories.

 3. Sales by Product :

-This chart compares the sales of all products.
-It helps identify:
-Best-selling products (e.g., Paseo).Low-performing products
-It is helpful for product strategy and inventory decisions.
+This chart compares the sales of all products.It helps identify a Best-selling products (e.g., Paseo).Low-performing products It is helpful for product strategy and inventory decisions.